NielsMKristensen/gitStat/README.md

 ## GIT Stat project #2 Full-stack Web Application.

-An application to register and fetch statistics about student Git repositories
+An application to register and fetch information from own and other students git repositories in order to get inspiration and statistics.

 ## Main User tory